earthly/website/blog/_posts/2021-07-30-idiots-and-maniacs.md

 - **Kotlin Developer:** Java is so verbose and ugly.
 Welcome to 2021.
 Kotlin has a lot of sugar and type improvements that make writing correct code simpler.
 - **Kotlin Developer:** Scala is for **maniacs**.
 There is so much syntactic sugar and type stuff that it's not worth learning about.

-I'm not trying to pick on any of these languages - Typescript, Go, and Kotlin are all exceptionally well suited to the context they are used in.
+I'm not trying to pick on any of these languages - Typescript, Go, and Kotlin are exceptionally well suited to their niche.
 But contexts vary[^2], and it takes mental effort to see that people making other trade-offs sometimes have good reasons for it.

 That doesn't mean that other people are never wrong, though.
 People choose the wrong tool for the job all the time.
-If I were doing SQLite's level of testing for a low reliability, low traffic, stateless web service when a couple of integration tests would do, then that'd be a mistake, but you'd have to know the context to make that call.
+For example, if I were doing SQLite's level of testing for a low-reliability, low-traffic, state-less web service when a couple of integration tests would do, then that'd be a mistake, but you'd have to know the context to make that call.

 {% include cta/cta1.html %}